GDPR / Privacy Notice

 Should you have any questions about our privacy policy or the information we hold about you, you can:

-1. Contact the practice’s data controller via email at castlemedicalgroup.noreply@nhs.net .
+1. Contact the practice’s data controller via email: castlemedicalgroup.noreply@nhs.net.
 GP practices are data controllers for the data they hold about their patients

-3. Ask to speak to the Practice Manager, or the Assistant Practice Manager
+3. Ask to speak to the Business Partner, or Operations Manager

 Complaints